-At December 31, 2011, there were approximately 517,000 shares remaining available for future issuance under the Plan, the 2002 Plan and the 2011 Plan (together, the "Incentive Plans").
+At December 31, 2012, there were approximately 560,000 shares in the aggregate remaining available for future issuance under the Plan, the 2002 Plan and the 2011 Plan (together, the "Incentive Plans").
 The Company issues new shares through its transfer agent upon stock option exercises or restricted share issuances.
-During 2011, 2010 and 2009, the compensation committee did not grant any stock options under the Incentive Plans.
+During 2012, 2011 and 2010, the compensation committee did not grant any stock options under the Incentive Plans.

-A summary of the Company's stock option activity as of December 31, 2010, and changes during the year then ended is presented below:
+A summary of the Company's stock option activity as of December 31, 2012, and changes during the year then ended is presented below: